ducga1998/FakeReact/README.md

     watch : true
 };
 ```
-b3 : code  reactFake.js
+b3 : Code  reactFake.js

-b4 : use the same react in file index.jsx
+b4 : Use the same react in file index.jsx

 Use FakeReact, write code in index.jsx